Have you every wondered how do you get financial freedom in 5 years?

 Another important part of getting your financial house in order is to make sure you are properly insured.

 The first piece is life insurance.
 A basic guideline with life insurance is to have enough coverage to pay off your home plus living expenses for surviving, immediate family members.
 If you are single with no dependents, a small life insurance policy to cover funeral expenses and travel costs for the family is enough.
 Get a quote today.

 However, it is important to review all insurance policies – auto, home, renter’s, umbrella, identity theft – to make sure you are properly covered.

 Completing the first step puts you on the Money Bliss Steps to Financial Freedom.
 Remember to focus on each step individually.
 It is impossible to work through all of the steps at once.

 An emergency fund is so important because life will throw curve balls.
 The question is not if an emergency expense will arise, but a matter of when it will happen.
 So, be prepared!
 Start an emergency fund.

 The minimum emergency fund should be $1,000.

 Yes, setting aside a minimum of $1,000 just for emergencies.
 However, a better threshold of how much to save for an emergency fund is 2% of the annual salary.
-The best place for an emergency fund is a savings account associated with checking account.
+The best place for an emergency fund is a savings account associated with a checking account.
 You need to be able to access the money quickly and not wait a couple of days.